-- 1. Add together the Employee's total earnings for the most recent workweek in which no sick time was taken.
+- 1. Add together the Employee's total earnings for the most recent workweek in which no ESST time was taken.
 This is the Employee's total weekly earnings. - 2.
-Divide the total weekly earnings by the number of hours worked during the most recent workweek with no sick time used.
+Divide the total weekly earnings by the number of hours worked during the most recent workweek with no ESST used.
 This is the Employee's hourly ESST rate.